keghub/xml-import/documentation/3.0/provider.md

 This field is optional.

 #### Important
-Please don't use the external information request form [`<externalUrl/>`] feature prior to consultation with your account manager as the XML will not validate correctly.
+Please don't use the external information request form [`<externalUrl/>`] feature prior to consultation with your account manager.